Updated: Jun 10, 2022

 Now don't laugh at me or judge me.
 The truth is that if a creator can make you truly fall in love with their characters as if they are real people, then they have done what they set out to do.
 A good character should make you feel like they are alive and Filoni does this with Ahsoka.
 At least for me anyway.
 This is why she is one of my favorite animated characters of all time.

-It is hard to find a supporting character in any medium that is added after the fact that actual makes the story and all of the characters in it better.
+It is hard to find a supporting character in any medium that is added to an already existing story that actual makes the story and all of the characters in it better.
 Ahsoka, however, is one of these characters.
 She absolutely and unequivocally made the prequals and the story of Anakin, Padma and Obi wan better.
 She made the entire Star Wars universe better.
 How many expanded universe characters can say that?

 I went back after finishing the clone wars and re-watched the prequals and actually had a greater appreciation for the movies and the story than I did before.
 In fact, even the redemption of Darth Vader in the original trilogy is made more impactful from experiencing Ahsoka's part in the story.
 Through the relationship Ahsoka had with the others, I was able to see just how deep all of the prequal characters really were.
 If all you watch are the three prequal movies, you never truly understand that.
 Through the Clone Wars and the eyes of Ahsoka we understand just how heartbreaking Anakin's fall really is.
 Just how terrible war is and just how devastating the fall of the republic and the Jedi is to the universe.
 We truly understand what Obi Wan is feeling when he says, "Anakin you were my brother!
 I loved you."